-I walked around Hanoi again today to take in several of the sites in the Ba Dinh District, including the Ho Chi Minh Mausoleum and the Presidential Palace.
+I walked around Hanoi again today taking in several of the sites in the Ba Dinh District, including the Ho Chi Minh Mausoleum and the Presidential Palace.
 Ba Dinh Square is where Vietnam leader Ho Chi Minh read the Declaration of Independence on September 2, 1945, establishing the Democratic Republic of Vietnam.
 The current president of Vietnam is Trương Tấn Sang elected by the National Assembly on July 25, 2011.
 His 5-year term ends in 2016.

 “The Ho Chi Minh Mausoleum was inspired by Lenin’s Mausoleum in Moscow but incorporates Vietnamese architectural elements, such as the sloping roof.
 The exterior is gray granite, while the interior is gray, black, and red polished stone.
 The mausoleum’s portico has the words Chủ tịch Hồ Chí Minh (Chairman Ho Chi Minh) inscribed across it.
 In his will Ho Chi Minh stated his wish to be cremated and to have his ashes scattered in the hills of north, central, and southern Vietnam.
 He said that he preferred cremation because it is more hygienic than burial and saves land for agricultural purposes.
 The mausoleum was built in spite of his wishes.”